[FOUND] Technologies for Locating our Disappeared

 #Disappearance #Mexico

-The Role of Mothers’ Search Groups
+The Role of Searching Mothers Collectives

 In other settings, like abandoned houses, these mothers tap the cement floor with the same metal stake – known as a ‘vidente’ (seer or clairvoyant) – listening for changes in sound that could indicate an anomaly, such as a hollow space, and potentially, a body.